ItaiAxelrad/open-spec/docs/specifications/1_General Requirements/013213 Scheduling of Work.md

    1. The person preparing, updating and revising the construction Progress Schedule shall be experienced in the preparation of schedules of similar complexity.
 3. Definitions
    1. The following definitions shall apply to this Specification Section:
-	1. EXECUTION OF THE CONTRACT: The date the contract is signed by the last party, either the Owner or the Contractor.
+   2. EXECUTION OF THE CONTRACT:
+      1. The date the contract is signed by the last party, either the Owner or the Contractor.
+   	1. WORKING DAYS:
-	2. WORKING DAYS: Monday through Friday except holidays as directed by the Owner.
+      	1. Monday through Friday except holidays as directed by the Owner.
-	3. BASELINE SCHEDULE: The initial detailed Progress Schedule prepared by the Contractor defining its plan for constructing the Project in accordance with the Contract Documents.
+   3. BASELINE SCHEDULE:
+      	1. The initial detailed Progress Schedule prepared by the Contractor defining its plan for constructing the Project in accordance with the Contract Documents.
-	4. SCHEDULE UPDATE: The initially accepted Baseline Schedule, or subsequently approved Revised Baseline Schedules, updated each month to reflect actual start and finish dates of each schedule activity and the remaining duration of activities that began during the period.
+   4. SCHEDULE UPDATE:
+      1. The initially accepted Baseline Schedule, or subsequently approved Revised Baseline Schedules, updated each month to reflect actual start and finish dates of each schedule activity and the remaining duration of activities that began during the period.
-	5. CURRENT SCHEDULE: The current schedule is either the Baseline Schedule or Revised Baseline Schedule including and incorporating Schedule Updates.
+   5. CURRENT SCHEDULE:
+      1. The current schedule is either the Baseline Schedule or Revised Baseline Schedule including and incorporating Schedule Updates.
-	6. REVISED BASELINE SCHEDULE: The initially accepted Baseline Schedule revised to reflect approved contract change orders and modifications.
+   6. REVISED BASELINE SCHEDULE:
+      1. The initially accepted Baseline Schedule revised to reflect approved contract change orders and modifications.
    7. SHORT INTERVAL SCHEDULE:
    		1. Schedule prepared by the Contractor reflecting the work planned for the coming weeks.
    		2. This is also known as a Look-Ahead Schedule.
+   8. RESOURCES:
-	8. RESOURCES: Manpower, materials, permanent equipment, and construction equipment needed to construct the work.
+      1. Manpower, materials, permanent equipment, and construction equipment needed to construct the work.
-## Product
+## Products

 1. Submittals
    1. Project Schedule Preparation:
 	1. Within five (5) days from Execution of the Contract, Contractor shall submit the name of the person responsible for the preparation, maintenance, updating and revision of all schedules.